yoyeet961/sm64-visiblePUs-coop/README.md

 Latest dev version: beta 12 (sm64ex-coop version: beta 35)

 Hold L, Z and press A to toggle the PU display.
-Current problems: Players can punch you if you're in a PU and they're not (but only if collision is enabled)
+Current problems: Players from PU 0 can be heard, and sometimes your sounds in PUs randomly disappear.

 ## Goal
 Make parallel universes visible, with absolutely no glitches.